Family Law

 Appraisal

 This is a professional evaluation of the value of some item of real or personal property.
-Most commonly used to value a home, but can also be performed on items of personal property, too.
+Most commonly used to value a home, but can also be performed for items of personal property, too.

 Arbitration